boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 Ok!
 Thunk middleware is implemented.

-For fetching data I chose an `axios` - Promise based HTTP client for the browser and node.js
+For fetching data I chose `axios` - Promise based HTTP client for the browser and node.js

 ```
 npm install --save axios